pevnak/NeuroPlanner.jl/docs/src/knowledge_base.md

 ### Remarks
   * `KnowledgeBase` behaves like samples, therefore `numobs,`  `Mill.catobs`, and `batch` are overloaded for minibatching.
 Though we do not implement `MLUtils.getobs,` since that would be quite complicated.
+  * `deduplicate` remove duplicities from the knowledgebase without intacting the output.